mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 ### Initialize the sort model

+Sorting is enabled by default to the user.
-To initialize the sort model without controlling it, provide the model to the `initialState` prop.
+But if you want to set an initial sorting order, simply provide the model to the `initialState` prop.

 ```jsx
 <DataGrid